Five Ways You Can Use This MEDITATION Technique When the World Around You is Falling Apart

-You don’t need to set aside hours of time every day or even every week to start reaping the benefits of meditation.
-In fact, just setting five minutes aside every other day can make a big difference!
+You don’t need to set aside hours every day or even every week to start reaping the benefits of meditation.
+But just setting five minutes aside every other day can make a big difference!
 If you do this consistently, you’ll find that even when stressful situations strike-like during a covid pandemic-your mind will be able to stay focused on one thing: your mantra.

 2) Use a Mantra that Will Be Easy to Remember and Repeat

-If you struggle with meditation, it can be hard to find your way back into the present moment.
+It can be hard to find your way back into the present moment if you struggle with meditation.
 The best way to get past this roadblock is by using an anchor that allows you to remember to focus on the present.
-Mantra meditation is a great method that will help you find your anchor; instead of concentrating on nothing but your breath, you can repeat a single word or phrase (that might be tied to an emotion).
-When you notice your mind straying from the mantra, gently guide it back.
+Mantra meditation is an excellent method to help you find your anchor; instead of concentrating on nothing but your breath, you can repeat a single word or phrase (that might be tied to an emotion).
+Then, gently guide your mind back when you notice your mind straying from the mantra.
 It’s this gentle and persistent approach that will let you find and stay focused on your anchor.

-It can be disheartening when you practice a new meditation technique for days but have little success with actually meditating on the mantra.
-However, this is normal; if it were easy to achieve peace of mind, everyone would be doing it!
+It can be disheartening to practice a new meditation technique for days but have little success with actually meditating on the mantra.
+However, this is normal; everyone would be doing it if it were easy to achieve peace of mind!
 Instead, you have to find ways of establishing a routine that will allow your mind and body to focus.
-Maybe you begin by practicing for five minutes at night just before bed; maybe you start with ten minutes on the weekend.
+Maybe you begin by practicing for five minutes at night just before bed; perhaps you start with ten minutes on the weekend.
 Whatever allows you to set aside time in your day is perfect!
-Just make sure to stick with it, even when you aren’t seeing results, and you will eventually find the peace you’re looking for.
+Just make sure to stick with it, even when you don’t see results, and you will eventually find the peace you’re looking for.
 4) Find a

-Finding time to meditate is important, but so is finding a place that’s free from distractions.
-If it helps, you can use meditation as an opportunity to get away-maybe by going on short walk outside your home or visiting a local park.
+Finding time to meditate is essential, but so is finding a free place from distractions.
+If it helps, you can use meditation as an opportunity to get away-maybe by going on a short walk outside your home or visiting a local park.
 If you enjoy nature, this can be especially helpful!